-In 2000, the auditorium underwent a half million-dollar renovation.
+In 2000, the auditorium underwent a half-million-dollar renovation.
 This renovation included the placement of the Italian marble floors in the lobby and an inset of a bronze university seal.
-Continuing its efforts to have a technologically advanced and comfortable theatre, the university refurbished the seating and installed a sophisticated tracking deck for the stage floor allowing the use of computerized movement of scenery.
+Continuing its efforts to have a technologically advanced and comfortable theatre, the university refurbished the seating and installed a sophisticated tracking deck for the stage floor allowing the use of the computerized movement of scenery.

 Edwards Black Box Theatre

 The Edwards Black Box Theatre is a state-of-the-art flexible space able to host everything from student cabaret events to modern musicals.
-Completed in 2000, the theater seats up to 120 and has a cutting edge lighting inventory including many intelligent instruments and a sound system purchased in 2016.
-The theater serves as the centerpoint of classes, student productions, and faculty productions alike.
+Completed in 2000, the theatre seats up to 120 and has a cutting edge lighting inventory including many intelligent instruments and a sound system purchased in 2016.
+The theatre serves as the center point of classes, student productions, and faculty productions alike.